h2oai/h2o-sparkling/README.md

 ## Run demo

 ### Run local version
-For this run no Spark cloud is required.
+For this run no Spark cloud is required:

   - Execute an instance of H2O embedding Spark driver
   ```